riyajain26/meta-learning-models/maml/README.md

 ### core/eeg_cnn.py

 - Defines the model whose initial parameter are learnt that can be fine-tuned quickly on new unseen tasks.
-- Defines the CNN-based feature extractor used for EEG signals.
+- Defines the CNN-based classifier used for EEG signals.
 - A different model can be built and used for EEG classification (if needed).
 - The model architecture is lightweight and designed to capture spatiotemporal features from EEG input data.
 - It supports customization for the number of EEG channels and time steps.